1972–73 Boston Celtics season

 The 1972–73 Boston Celtics season was their 27th in the National Basketball Association (NBA).
-The Celtics finished the season with the best record in the league, and currently in franchise history, at 68–14.
-Third-year center Dave Cowens won the NBA Most Valuable Player Award ahead of Kareem Abdul-Jabbar and Tiny Archibald.
+The Celtics finished the season with the best record in the league, and currently in franchise history, at 68–14, one win shy of the then-record set by the Los Angeles Lakers the previous season.
+Third-year center Dave Cowens won the NBA Most Valuable Player Award ahead of Kareem Abdul-Jabbar and future Celtic Tiny Archibald.
 They also won the Atlantic Division for the second consecutive season.

-In the Eastern Conference finals, the Celtics lost to the eventual NBA champion New York Knicks in seven games.
+In the Eastern Conference finals, the Celtics lost to the eventual NBA champion New York Knicks in seven games, marking the second consecutive year Boston was eliminated by New York.